Code-Institute-Submissions/MS2_Project_WeatherApp_CI/README.md

 Deployment of project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - From Gitpod: commit changes to documents using the terminal, and commands commit -m and "message of commited changes ", git add and git push.
+Any changes made to the documents will now bepushed to your Github project repository.
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - In Settings, you can find the live page (browser window) dedicated to the project.

 ## Credits